|

 - Expander graphs - a ubiquitous pseudorandom structure.

-I also wrote an
+- I also wrote a news

 article on Avi's talks for the Fields Institute's Winter 2011 newsletter.